-Our Faith Formation Programs will play an integral role in raising vocations awareness in our diocese.
+Our Faith Formation Programs will play an integral role in raising vocation awareness in our diocese.
 Our Vocations Director, Fr Greg Gerhart, with the support of Bishop Vasquez and the priests of the Diocese of Austin, has launched a Vocations Plan for the Diocese of Austin.
 Fr.
 Greg has asked that our Faith Formation efforts in the parish, at all levels, include a session devoted to vocations each year, preferably during Diocesan Vocations Awareness Week.

 Beginning with Called By Name Sunday, and continuing through the week, RE sessions will be devoted to vocations awareness.
-To assist with the lesson content, the Vocations Office has arranged for all parishes within the diocese to have access to vocations lessons through Vianney Vocations. {TEACHER Portal Login: AustinVocations787} For lessons in Spanish, click here.
-The Password is Austin2023
+To assist with the lesson content, the Vocations Office has arranged for all parishes within the diocese to have access to vocations lessons through Vianney Vocations. {TEACHER Portal Login: AustinVocations787}

 Catechetical leaders are asked to familiarize themselves with these lessons and communicate to their catechists the information needed to access the lesson for their grade level.
 Login below for access to ready-made materials for all elementary, middle, and high school students.